Is Your Child Not Fitting In At School? Here’s How to Help Them

 • Physical disabilities.

-• Intellectual differences (for example, having very high cognitive ability for their age;
+• Intellectual differences (for example, having very high cognitive ability for their age).

-• Special needs / special educational needs.
+• Special needs or special educational needs.

-• Unusual or “niche” interests or beliefs.
+• Different interests or beliefs.

 • Those with a physical reason for feeling different, such as being very tall or being overweight.